shieldskcd/tpmc/README.md

 6. Created a new version of the list comprehension file to allow an else-if function when dealing with more complex lists.
 7. Created a script that replaces non-string values in a list with the number 0.
 8. Created a script that converts string numbers to float and then sums up the values.
+9. Create a cheatsheet for List Comprehension.

+## Module 10: More About Functions